launchdarkly/integration-framework/docs/capabilities.md

 The feature store capability allows you to specify an endpoint that can receive a payload containing up-to-date flag data from LaunchDarkly.

 In addition to [`formVariables`](form-variables.md), the `featureStore` has two properties, a required `featureStoreRequest` and an optional `validationRequest`.

+### `featureStoreRequest`

-You can define both using an [`endpoint`](endpoint.md) and a `parser`.
+This specifies the request [`endpoint`](endpoint.md) that LaunchDarkly makes when flag data are updated.
+You can do this using an [`endpoint`](endpoint.md) and a `parser`.

+In addition to the form variables defined in your manifest, you can use the special variable `_featureStoreKey`. `_featureStoreKey` is provided by LaunchDarkly, and is unique per environment.

+### `validationRequest` (Optional)

+Specifying a validation request allows customers to verify that they have properly filled out the details to correctly make a request.

-The `parser` object allows LaunchDarkly to interpret the response of the request.
+The `parser` object allows LaunchDarkly to interpret the response of the validation request.
 It allows a mapping of success and errors for the given response body of the request in the form of a [JSON pointer](https://datatracker.ietf.org/doc/html/rfc6901).
-The `parser` object has two properties, a required `success` and an optional `error`.
+The `parser` object has two properties: a required `success` and an optional `error`.

 ```json
     "parser": {